Azure/azure-powershell/src/KeyVault/KeyVault/help/Add-AzManagedHsmKey.md

 ### -Name
 Key name.
-Cmdlet constructs the FQDN of a key from vault name, currently selected environment and key name.
+Cmdlet constructs the FQDN of a key from managed HSM name, currently selected environment and key name.

 ```yaml
 Type: System.String